hiroshimamiya/EPIB685/README.md

 Use of these tools to complete assignments and presentations is permitted as part of learning aids, as long as the three conditions are met:

    1. Acknowledge the use of these tools.
-Specifically, you must cite ChatGPT in your reference section at the end of your assignment and presentations.
+Specifically, you must cite the creator and the tool in your reference section at the end of your assignment and presentations.
 Instruction for citation, which you may need to familiarize yourself with future course work, publication, and report writing is provided at https://style.mla.org/citing-generative-ai/

    2. Revise and check outputs from these tools carefully.
-In other words, you cannot copy and paste the crude (unedited) outputs from these tools into your assignments or presentation slides, as the raw responses tend to be flawed.
+In other words, you cannot copy and paste the crude (unedited) outputs from these tools into your assignments or presentation slides, as the raw responses from these tools tend to be flawed.

-   3. Submit any content produced by an artificial intelligence tool and the prompt (or chain of prompts) used to generate the content as an appendix with their assignments.
+   3. Submit and present any content produced by an artificial intelligence tool and the prompt (or chain of prompts) used to generate the content as an appendix with their assignments.
+In your presentation, you must also discuss how the tool was (or will be) used to assist in writing and/or slide making, such that other students can be informed with the effective use of these tools.

 Note: While the use of generative AI tools is permitted in this class, many classes and scientific journals do not allow the use of these tools to generate writing (and any audio and visual contents as well as citations), as their raw outputs are often unreliable and may propagate/amplify misinformation, stigma, and stereotypes.
 Fact checking is critical when using these tools.